Today's Bible Reading: Revelation 8

 Reflecting and Thinking

-The opening of the seventh seal ushers in seven trumpets (remember: 6+interlude+1).
+The opening of the seventh seal ushers in seven trumpets (remember the pattern: 6 + interlude + 1).
 The trumpets are clearly trumpets of God's judgment.
 Chapter 8 describes the events that accompany the first four trumpets.
 The trumpets should be studied carefully and remembered, for the very same sequence of judgments will appear again in the bowls of wrath, impacting (1) the earth or land, (2) the sea, (3) the rivers and waters, (4) the heavenly bodies, (5) the seat of Satan, and (6) the Euphrates.

-Now we can summarize: the seventh seal completes the judgment of the sixth seal, and opens up to the sequence of the trumpets pronounces judgment on the earth, sea, waters, sky, evil forces from the abyss, and Euphrates (to introduce the good forces from the East), followed by the seventh trumpet of victory.
+In Chapter 8, the seventh seal finalizes the judgment of the sixth seal.
+This introduces the sequence of the trumpets pronouncing judgment on the earth, sea, waters, sky, evil forces from the abyss, and the Euphrates (which introduces the good forces from the East), eventually followed by the seventh trumpet of victory (chap.
+11).

 How does God come in judgment on the world today?
-Since these descriptions are apocalyptic (figurative language), how might one apply these concepts to our world today and the Christian life at the beginning of the 21st century?
+Since these descriptions occur in symbolic apocalyptic literature (containing figurative language), how should one apply these symbolic concepts to our world today?
+How do they apply to our Christian lives at the beginning of the 21st century?
 Do these judgments come upon everyone, or are some protected (note in the text the references to the inhabitants of the earth and those God is protecting)?

-Dear God, we wish that all would turn to you and accept salvation in Christ, but we understand that such will never be, not because of any weakness or incapacity on your part, but because of the nature of our world and the human condition.
+Dear God, we wish that all would turn to you and accept salvation in Christ, but we understand that such will never be, not because of any weakness or incapacity on your part, not because of the impotence of the gospel, but because of the nature of our world and the human condition.
 We pray for your continued protection, guidance, and strength.
 Help us share the good news that delivers from judgment.
 Help us listen and learn.
 In Jesus' name, Amen.